mariana-martins/mariana-martins.github.io/README.md

 * And write `gulp serve`.

-* Done, Mariana's Portfolio will load!
+* Done, Mariana's Portfolio will load! :smile: